CognitiveMechanics/cogmech/README.md

 : Op(1, 2) // prints: <1, 2>
 ```

+## Practcal Examples

+Look to `cogm/lib/math.cogm` to see examples that perform arithmetical oeprations.

 ## The Book

 The language is based on the system outlined in the book *Cognitive Mechanics*.
 Reading the book is not necessary, but